belle2/basf2/online_book/fundamentals/hep_analyses.rst

 only two of them are, and however only for a very limited number of particles.
 Most of the particles in the :math:`e^+e^-` collision do not live long enough to leave any signal inside the detector, and must be reconstructed measuring their decay products.
-This introduces the very important distinction bewteen measured particles, who leave a signal inside the detector and are reconstructed directly starting from those signals and combined particles that are reconstructed as sum of measure particles.
+This introduces the very important distinction between measured particles, who leave a signal inside the detector and are reconstructed directly starting from those signals and combined particles that are reconstructed as sum of measure particles.

 .. admonition:: Question
     :class: exercise stacked

-    What is the average flight lenght of a 1 GeV muon and a 1 GeV :math:`D^+` meson?
+    What is the average flight length of a 1 GeV muon and a 1 GeV :math:`D^+` meson?
     Do they both reach the tracking system?

 .. admonition:: Hint